krisdan1011/dashboard/.github/PULL_REQUEST_TEMPLATE.md

 -
 -

-@name of person who needs to review
+@ mention the name of person who needs to review